 At the end of a child's first term (either Autumn or Spring) parents are provided with a Progress Report.
-This provides three short 'snapshot' observations based on their child's Personal, Social and Emotional Development, Communication and Language Development and Physical Development.
-These are written in a narrative form by each child's Key Person, representing behaviour most typically observed on a day-to-day basis.
+This consists of three comments describing the child's Personal, Social and Emotional Development, Communication and Language Development and Physical Development.
+These are written by each child's Key Person, representing behaviour most typically observed on a day-to-day basis.
 The teacher adds a general comment.
 The Head of Nursery liaises with the teachers to formulate the Next Steps.
 Next Steps are there to highlight any areas in which a child may be developing at a faster or slower pace than the expected level of progress for their age.
 The parents of children between the age of 2 and 2 1⁄2 are provided with a 'two year progress check'.
 This is part of the child's Integrated Review and details strengths, interests while identifying any areas for development and/or areas of concern.